10 Break-Out Sessions

 In doing so, we are guided by key principles which can serve as values and vision for reaffirming and renewing generational relationality on the levels of individuals, organisations, and communities.
 They primarily propose the hallmarks of positive collaboration across generations: how the idea of an intergenerational commitment to mutual and future-related responsibilities can be practised.

 The New Generational Contract is also an invitation to define and pursue tangible actions on the level of organisations, communities, and societies through a process inspired by these principles.
-This is what our ongoing work, through dialogue and at as well as beyond the 52nd St. Gallen Symposium, aspires to do: translating principles into actionable, sector- or region-specific priorities of what we need to do – as individuals, business leaders or policy-makers – to help bring generations together, and to better combine a short term with a long-term view.
-They will equally be enacted in tangible impact projects, three of which have already been launched in 2022.
+This is what our ongoing work, through dialogue and at as well as beyond the 52nd and 53rd St. Gallen Symposia, aspires to do: translating these principles into actionable impact projects for greater intergenerational leadership across the business and policy spheres, to enable more long-term, regenerative approaches.

 Responsibility: Considering our Impact Today and Tomorrow